simoncorompt/canvas-sequence/README.md

 # canvas-sequence
-Small library that plays image sequences with your scroll.
+Small library that plays image sequences on scroll.

 Written in ES6, compiled with Babeljs for browser support.
 Compatible AMD, CommonJS and plain JS.